Determining triangulations and quadrangulations by boundary distances: Disc triangulations

-\begin{lemma} Suppose $T$ is a chordless disc triangulation with all minimum degrees at least $6$, and $v_0,\ldots,v_k$ are consecutive boundary vertices.
+\begin{lemma} Suppose $T$ is a chordless disc triangulation with all internal vertices having degree at least $6$, and $v_0,\ldots,v_k$ are consecutive boundary vertices.
 Then the following are equivalent. \begin{itemize}\item$v_0,\ldots,v_k$ are the boundary vertices of a nice configuration. \item $d_T(v_0,v_k)=k-1$ and $d_T(v_i,v_j)=j-i$ for all other pairs $0\leq i<j\leq k$. \end{itemize} \end{lemma} \begin{proof}First we show the forward implication.
-Consider the triangulation $T'$ obtained by removing $v_1,\ldots,v_{k-1}$.
+Consider the near-triangulation $T'$ obtained by removing $v_1,\ldots,v_{k-1}$.
 Applying Lemma \ref{geodesic} to $T'$ and the path $v_0w_1\cdots w_{k-2}v_k$, this is a shortest path in $T'$.
 It follows that for any $0\leq i<j\leq k$, there is a shortest path in $T$ from $v_i$ to $v_j$ which lies entirely within the nice configuration, since any section which goes outside must start and end at vertices on the path $v_0w_1\cdots w_{k-2}v_k$ and lie in $T'$, so can be replaced by a section of that path without increasing the length.
 The claim follows since these are the distances on the subgraph formed by the nice configuration.

 Next we show the reverse implication.
 The distance conditions ensure that there is a path of length $k-1$ from $v_0$ to $v_k$ which is disjoint from $v_1,\ldots,v_{k-1}$.
 Write $w_1,\ldots w_{k-2}$ for the vertices on the path other than $v_0$ and $v_k$.
 We will show that $w_iv_i$ and $w_iv_{i+1}$ are edges of $T$ for each $i$; since $T$ is chordless this means each $w_i$ must be an internal vertex of $T$ and so this is a nice configuration.